ASAGlab/MOI--An-integrated-solution-for-omics-analyses/docs/usage_proteins.md

 ### PAE

-Last step of the analysis is to perform pathway enrichment analysis with [clusterprofiler](../modules/local/clusterprofiler)
+Last step of the analysis is to perform pathway enrichment analysis with [clusterprofiler](../modules/local/clusterprofiler) or [biotranslator](../modules/local/biotranslator)

 <br>